The Elasticity of Quantitative Investment: Data and Notation

 \subsection{Forming Linear Predictor-Based Factor Portfolios}

-The BPZ$_L$, BSV, DGU, and the KNS models use linear predictor-weighted portfolios, defined here.
-Following \cite{shrinking}, I rescale these predictors in every period to avoid leverage in the predictor-weighted portfolios from fluctuating across time with the number of assets available.
-Note that the sum of the absolute value of the predictors in any given period is about $N / 4$ (i.e., $\sum_{i=1}^N | \udot{z}_{i,k,t} | \approx N / 4$).\footnote{Note that $N$ could be notated as $N_t$, since the number of available stocks varies across months.
-However, to avoid conflicts with standard notation used in \cite{kelly} and \cite{shrinking}, among many others, I use the simpler $N$ term.} For any $x$, I define $\breve x \equiv (4 x) / N$ and $\invbreve x \equiv (N x) / 4$.
+Some models use linear predictor-weighted portfolios, defined here.
+Following \cite{shrinking}, I rescale these predictors in every period to avoid leverage in the predictor-weighted portfolios fluctuating across time with the number of assets available.
+Note that the sum of the absolute values of the predictors in any given period is about $N / 4$ (i.e., $\sum_{i=1}^N | \udot{z}_{i,k,t} | \approx N / 4$).
+For any $x$, I define $\breve x \equiv (4 x) / N$ and $\invbreve x \equiv (N x) / 4$.
 Thus, I can write $\sum_{i=1}^N | \breve{\udot{z}}_{i,k,t} | \approx 1$.
 This allows me to define predictor-weighted portfolio returns.
 Let $F_{k,t+1}^c$ be the zero-cost portfolio return associated with predictor $k$:\footnote{Note that these are zero-cost portfolios even if the weights were all positive because $r_{i,t+1}$ are excess returns, not just returns.
 However, since the weights, before being scaled down, fall evenly between $-0.5$ and $0.5$ (i.e., weights sum to zero), these are classic long-short predictor weighted portfolios (see \cite{shrinking}).}

 Factor models, such as \cite{ff3}, require a market portfolio return as well.
 Let $A_t^j$ be the AUM of institution $j$, and $A_t \equiv \sum_j A_t^j$.\footnote{Note that by this definition, $A_t = \sum_{i} P_{i,t}$.
 As in KY and discussed below, a residual institution is added so that institutions collectively hold all assets in the data. } I let the first predictor, $k = 1$, be a market portfolio return weight: $\udot{z}_{i,1,t} \equiv \invbreve P_{i,t} / A_t$.
 Note that this is defined in terms of $\invbreve P_{i,t}$ and not $P_{i,t}$, so that $\sum_{i=1}^N | \breve{\udot{z}}_{i,1,t} | \approx 1$, which matches the other portfolios.